ArandomPersonHere/finalProject/Proposal.md

  ## Decsription

- I am planning go make an adjustable array of different sequential notes(prolly C scale for ease of use and sanity), that you can try out different chords and sequences with. basically a digital chord synth.
+ I am planning go make an adjustable array of different sequential notes(prolly C scale for ease of use and sanity), that you can try out different chords and sequences with.
+Basically a digital chord synth.

  ## Must have List